mccow002/joData/README.md

 Format is a singleton property, so you can call .format as many times as you like and the result will always be the last one.

-You must follow .format with format method.
+You must follow .format with a format method.
 The methods are:

 #####.Atom()